tomviner/exploring-unittesting-talk/reveal.js/talk-with-personality.md

 # in the red corner we have: `UNITTEST`

-- this heavyweight fighter has been around for over 15 years!
+Note: - this heavyweight fighter has been around for over 15 years!
 - was welcomed into the family, of the standard library, since Python 2.1
 - this is a fighter with heritage
     - unittest's nickname gives it away: PyUnit